You, your team and subscribers can help stay connected at a distance with communication apps.

 Then, it became essential to work from home.
 Forward-thinking organizations were early adopters — Microsoft and Chevron sent their workforce home to work in late February.
-Fortunately, as of this writing, some states are reporting escalating numbers and there are more calls for masks and social distancing
+Unfortunately, as of November, states are reporting escalating numbers and there are more calls for masks and social distancing

 WISPs around the country have been operating even as their states issue shelter in place orders.
 To keep team members and their subscribers safe, WISP leaders have discovered ways to continue to stay in touch at a distance as they operate.

 Sure, cell phones keep you in touch with employees — but, they don’t organize messages, automate follow-ups, etc. This article examines communication apps that will improve the process of communication, increase organization and make it easier to keep to a schedule.

 - Connectteam – This app manages employees from a central location (your home office or auto) while techs are in the field or admin staff work from home.
 Teams remain in communication to schedule installs and repairs, track time and even train staff on new processes.
 Create checklists and offer feedback on employee performance.
 Customize chat options with individual employees or set up a group chat.
 The subscription cost for Connectteam is $29 per month for up to 200 employees.